ethereum/pos-evolution/pos-evolution.md

 #### LMD-GHOST

-The Latest Message Driven Greediest Heaviest Observed SubTree rule (**LMD-GHOST**) is a fork choice rule (A fork choice rule is a function that takes as inputs the set of blocks and other messages that have been seen, and outputs what the *canonical chain* is.
+The Latest Message Driven Greediest Heaviest Observed SubTree rule (**LMD-GHOST**) is a fork-choice rule (A fork-choice rule is a function that takes as inputs the set of blocks and other messages that have been seen, and outputs what the *canonical chain* is.
 This is required because there may be multiple valid chains to choose from.) introduced by [Zamfir](https://github.com/vladzamfir/research/blob/master/papers/CasperTFG/CasperTFG.pdf) while looking for a “correct-by-construction” consensus protocol.
 LMD-GHOST is an adaptation of the original GHOST protocol introduced by [Sompolinsky and Zohar](https://eprint.iacr.org/2013/881.pdf), a greedy algorithm that grows a blockchain on sub-branches with the “most activity”, and it guides the block production process.

 The idea behind LMD-GHOST is that at any fork, the protocol uses the weights of the subtrees created by the fork as a heuristic and assumes the subtree with the heaviest weight is the *right* one, as evident from the name of the algorithm.
 The weight of a subtree is determined by the sum of the stake of the validators that have cast a vote, at every slot, on each single block forming such subtree.
 Moreover, the protocol considers only each validator’s most recent vote (or *attestation*) (LMD).